 - This type of corrosion can prevent it from performing as desired and may necessitate replacing it.

-This is another large capacity machine that is designed for larger families that typically have fairly large amounts of food waste.
-It’s also designed to handle that waste more completely so that drains are allowed to flow more freely.
+This is another large capacity machine designed for larger families that typically have fairly large amounts of food waste.
+It’s also designed to handle that waste more completely so that drains can flow more freely.
 This makes it a good option when you’re dealing with a home that has had some issues with clogged drains in the past, as it doesn’t tend to contribute to the problem after installation.

 Like many other modern-day garbage disposals, this one has both the splash guard and the stopper included with it, both of which are removable.
 It also incorporates blades that are made from galvanized steel, capable of turning both clockwise and counter-clockwise to ensure more complete operation.

-Like the machine listed above, it’s capable of rotating at approximately 2800 RPM, even though it operates on exactly half the horsepower.
-In addition, the blades on this machine are specially designed to help prevent jamming up, meaning that there is less likelihood for problems later on down the road.
+Like the machine listed above, it can rotate at approximately 2800 RPM, even though it operates on exactly half the horsepower.
+In addition, the blades on this machine are specially designed to help prevent jamming up, meaning that there is less likelihood of problems later on down the road.